-Driebit is looking for an experienced Elm developer.
+Driebit is looking for an Elm developer.
 You’ll be involved in the full project lifecycle, working closely with clients and designers.

 We use Erlang to build performant and resilient backends (using our CMS Ginger layered on top of the open source web framework Zotonic).
-You’ll be part of a professional team that includes two other Elm developers to bring functional programming to the frontend.
+You’ll be part of a professional team that includes three other Elm developers to bring functional programming to the frontend.

 Who we’re looking for